- A404, Portland Square, Drake Circus, Plymouth, PL4 8AA

 Research in my group centres around plant-pathogen interactions and the use of complementary imaging modalities in plant stress biology.
 We focus on (1) understanding the cellular and molecular basis of rice blast disease and (2) non-invasive image-based diagnosis of plant disease and stress biology.

 Rice blast fungus (Magnaporthe oryzae) kills enough rice each year to feed 60 million people.
 We are working to understand the basic processes of infection and use molecular and imaging-based techniques.
-This has been greatly facilitated in the academic year 2018-19 by the acquisition by UoP of a new confocal microscope, which is allowing us to explore in much greater detail and with greater sensitivity, mechanisms of infection.
-In addition, we use molecular genetic manipulation (including CRISPR-Cas9) and diagnostic techniques, which gives a complete toolkit to pursue a research programme in the whole organism and cell biology of plant pathogen interactions.
+We routinely use minimally invasive methods such as chlorophyll fluorescence imaging and confocal microscopy, which is allows us to explore in detail and with sensitivity, mechanisms of infection.
+In addition, we use molecular genetic manipulation (including CRISPR-Cas9) and image-based and molecular diagnostic techniques, which gives a complete toolkit to pursue a research programme in the whole organism and cell biology of plant pathogen interactions.

-Current projects in the lab are (1) The role of the circadian clock in rice blast disease (Ciaran Griffin, UoP studentship), (2) Fluorescence imaging for Nutrition and Disease (FIND) (Dr Naofel Aljafer and Mrs. Angela Harrop, ERDF funded), which is using plant chlorophyll imaging to give pre-symptomatic diagnosis of plant disease, which has implications for agriculture (3) The role of the chloroplast in plant immunity.Grants & contracts
+Ongoing projects in the lab are (1) The role of the circadian clock in rice blast disease (Ciaran Griffin, UoP studentship), which has shown the importance of both the plant and fungal circadian clocks in determining disease outcome; (2) Fluorescence imaging for Nutrition and Disease (FIND) (Dr Naofel Aljafer and Mrs. Angela Harrop, ERDF, INTERREG funded), which is using plant chlorophyll imaging to give pre-symptomatic diagnosis of plant disease, which has implications for agriculture (3) The role of the chloroplast in plant immunity (Kokila Wickramanayake Pathirannahalage, PhD student).

 2021 - 2023 Co-Investigator (PI, Professor Mark Fitzsimons, UoP) INTERREG "Recon Soil"